-The Tour of Britain will return in 2018, with the race moving around the country between September 2 to 9 – kicking off in Pembrey Country Park, Wales, and drawing to its conclusion with a fast and flat criterium in London.
+The Tour of Britain is back for 2018, with the race moving around the country between September 2 to 9 – kicking off in Pembrey Country Park, Wales, and drawing to its conclusion with a fast and flat criterium in London.

 During its eight day takeover, the Ovo Energy sponsored race will visit a selection of towns and cities with plenty of opportunities for UK fans to pitch up and spectate.